 Anniversary of Alexandros Grigoropoulos an excuse for violent protests

 For students, however, the rallies soon became an opportunity to protest over education and school issues, the economic crisis, and what they saw as the bleak future ahead.
-For some, a good day to vent some teenage angst alongside their peers.
+For some, it is a good day to vent some teenage angst alongside their peers.

 For anarchists young and old, the murder of Grigoropoulos was just another example of authority throwing its weight against anyone who dares to question it.
 It is symbolic of a state with a license to kill and is a bona fide opportunity to destroy and cause havoc.

 Hence, the memory of Alexandros Grigoropoulos is slowly fading in the smoke of firebombs and the deafening sound of stun grenades.
 The boy with the sweet smile in the Sex Pistols T-shirt is no longer with us in a tragedy in memoriam.
 Now, he is a convenient martyr of the church of nihilism—or, at best, the poster boy of rebellious teenage fantasies.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!